o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

-A detailed description of functions and input/output arguments, as well as key data structures, can be found in the Doxygen file for the FlexRAN 5G NR release.
-In this document supplemental information is provided with respect to the overall design and implementation assumptions.
+A detailed description of functions and input/output arguments, as well as key data structures, can be found in the Doxygen file for the FlexRAN 5G NR release, Refer to Table 2.
+In this document, supplemental information is provided for the overall design and implementation assumptions.(Available only outside of the Community Version)

 Initialization and Close
 ------------------------